SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/orphaned-workspaces.md

 # Orphaned Workspaces

-{% hint style="information" %}
-Security and Complaince checks for Orphaned Workspaces are available in the XXXX plan and above.
-{% endhint %}

 {% hint style="hint" %}
 The Orphaned Workspaces policy can either be automated or detected depending on whether policy automation was enabled.
 {% endhint %}